 - Mount Martin - Lake and Peninsula.
 Volcano with very active fumarolic activity.
 Crater contains acidic lake and thick sulphur deposits.

 - Mount Shishaldin - Umnak.
 Most symmetrical cone-shaped glacier clad mountain in the world, 2857 m high.
 Volcano is continuously active, emitting a plume of steam.

 - Baranof Warm Springs - Baranof Island.
 Group of nine warm springs with temperature up to 49 °C. Next to the springs is powerful waterfall - outlet of Baranof Lake.

 - Indecision Creek - Lake and Peninsula.
-A stream with waterfalls which are flowing down from Mount Chiginagak volcano.
-Stream is very acid, with pH of 1.2, its water has sulphuric odor.
+A stream with waterfalls which flows down from Mount Chiginagak volcano.
+Stream is very acidic, with pH of 1.2, its water has sulphuric odor.